goshiphq/goship-cms/content/articles/about-us.md

 title: About Us
 image: ""
-description: GoShip is a domestic freight shipping marketplace that provides affordable and simple full truckload and less-than-truckload shipping with an innovative and cost-effective approach.
+description: GoShip is a domestic freight shipping marketplace that provides affordable and simple full truckload and less than truckload shipping with an innovative and cost-effective approach.
 keywords: GoShip, what is GoShip, how does GoShip work, how to move with GoShip
 ---